 The Montana elk rut breeding mostly happens at night during a full moon.
 Hunters are not happy when the Montana elk rut coincides with a full moon.
 This means early morning or very late in the day chances since the elk will exhaust themselves breeding during the night and bed during the day.
 On the other hand, when there is a dark night that means a full day’s chance at viewing rut activity.

 Bull elk rutting activities include urinating all over themselves, scraping and clawing at ground, bugling and sticking their tongues out.
 The urinating is for the musky smell and involves urine and usually wallowing in mud.
 The scraping is marking their territory and again getting that mud for the musky smell.
 The bugling can be for attracting or locating cows or warning off challenging bulls.
-The tongues are to attract cows and is one of the most weird but interesting mating rituals of an elk.
+The tongues are to attract cows and is one of the weirdest but interesting mating rituals of an elk.

 Best Places to See the Montana Elk Rut

 So where are the best places to see the Montana elk rut?
 Montana Elk Rut Central is Yellowstone National Park.
 The elk rut can be displayed anywhere in the Park but there are a few places well known for a great display.
 Mammoth Springs is one and it will be played out in the streets many times.
 If you want to experience the wild go to the Madison River area near the West Yellowstone entrance of YNP.
 These areas are famous for their elk rut displays and if you go early or late in the day you will usually be treated to a show.
 The next place I would recommend is the Slippery Ann Wildlife Refuge in Charles M Russell Wildlife Refuge.
 Much less crowded and if you don’t mind going into a more rough territory it is well worth the show.
 There will be less than 20 people and you will get quite a show of some magnificent bulls and maybe a battle or two.
-You can view a video here.
 The Missouri Breaks is world famous for elk hunting and Slippery Ann Wildlife Refuge is a great show that very few take advantage of.
 I was introduced to the Missouri Breaks by Fish Fisher of Shed Wars and presently have his very affordable Missouri Breaks Retreat on the market.